jtlapp/electron-affinity/README.md

 Note the following about this API:

-- The methods are implemented as `window.webContents.send()` calls and return no values; any values that window API methods return are ignored.
+- The methods are implemented as `window.webContents.send()` calls; the return values of window API methods are not returned.
+Main always shows their return values as void.
 - Methods can by asynchronous, but main cannot wait for them to resolve.
 - Even though `systemReport` received `report` via IPC, it exists as an instance of `SystemReport` with the `summarize()` method available.
 - The usage of the `private` modifier has no effect on Electon Affinity.
 Instead, it is the `_` prefix that prevents members `_receiver` from being exposed as an IPC method.